Robert B. Pitts: Personal life

-Pitts, born August 29, 1909, was the second of four sons of Willis N. and Roberta Pitts, of Macon GA.
+Pitts, born August 29, 1909, was the second of four sons of Willis N. and Roberta Pitts, of Macon, Georgia.
 His brothers were Drs.
 Willis N Pitts Jr., Raymond J. Pitts, and Nathan A. Pitts.

 He graduated from Macon, Georgia's Ballard Normal School in 1926.
 After 12 years of sporadic college education during the difficult depression years, Pitts graduated from Howard University in Washington, DC in 1938, earning a BS in mathematics with a minor in physics.
 He then went to the University of Washington in Seattle, where he graduated in 1941 with a master's degree in sociology.
 His thesis was on the subject of Organized Labor and the Negro in Seattle.

 He was conscripted into the Army in 1943 and served with the 492nd Antiaircraft-Artillery Automatic-Weapons Battalion, in Europe and Japan, until his discharge at the end of 1945.

 Pitts met his future wife, Mattalyn Coleman, in 1941, when he was employed as an instructor in economics at LeMoyne College in Memphis, Tennessee.
 The two were married in January 1946, after he returned from the war.
 They made their permanent home in Mill Valley, California, where both served on numerous charitable and social organizations.
 The couple had no children.

 Pitts was active in the Mill Valley Community Church, and served on its board of trustees.
 He had a leadership role in creating a Bay Area Black Fund and was one of the founders of the Marin Co-op in Corte Madera.
 Mattalyn was, for most of her career, a kindergarten teacher in the Hunters Point section of San Francisco.
 In retirement, she started her own successful home furnishing design and clothing design companies.

 Pitts died at Kaiser Hospital in San Francisco of kidney failure on August 30, 1982, one day after his 73rd birthday.